- CLASS: Mammalia (Mammals)

 AT THE ZOO

 The San Diego Zoo received our first siamangs in 1928, and over the years we’ve welcomed 15 siamang babies.
-Today, we have Unkie, our adult male, and his mate of many years, Eloise.
+Today, we have adult male Unkie; his mate of many years, Eloise; and their youngest offspring, Selamat.
 If there were an ape musical, Unkie would be the leading man.
 He arrived in San Diego from a zoo in Florida in 1986 at age 3.
 He and Eloise, who was born in a Northern California zoo in 1981, have been together since 1987 and can often be heard singing duets in harmony.
 Eloise, affectionately known as "Ellie," is the best mom a young siamang could hope to have.
-She's had lots of practice, having given birth to eight youngsters over the years—including the Zoo's youngest siamang, Selamat, a female born on November 12, 2018.
+She's had lots of practice, having given birth to eight youngsters over the years—including Selamat, a female born on November 12, 2018.

-In 2003, a multilevel, naturalistic exhibit to house our siamangs and orangutans together was opened, as both species are native to the tropical rain forests of Sumatra.
-Keepers anticipated that the siamang family might have trouble initially fitting in with the much-larger orangutans, but the siamangs surprised everyone with their assertive behavior.
+Siamangs at the Zoo share their habitat with orangutans; both apes are native to the tropical rainforests of Sumatra.
+Wildlife care specialists wondered how the siamang family would initially fit in with the much-larger orangutans, but the siamangs surprised everyone with their assertive behavior.
 Unkie is quite brave and enjoys harmlessly teasing the red apes, knowing his agility can quickly get him out of the way if need be.

-One of the enrichment opportunities in the exhibit is an artificial termite mound.
-It has long tubes inside it that open out on the surface, and keepers put in treats like baby food, applesauce, or barbecue sauce.
-The orangutans know how to use sticks as tools to dip into the holes to get the food, much as they would do in the wild to obtain termites, ants, and honey to eat.
-Although siamangs don’t tend to use tools in the wild, our siamangs learned to get the treats, too, just by closely observing their exhibit mates!
+One of the enrichment opportunities in the habitat are artificial termite mounds.
+Long tubes inside the mounts open out to the surface, and wildlife care specialists sometimes load the tubes with attractive foods like baby food, applesauce, or barbecue sauce.
+The orangutans use sticks as tools to dip into the holes to get the food, much as they would in their native habitat to snack on termites, ants, and honey.
+Although siamangs don’t tend to use tools in their native habitat, our siamangs learned to get foods from the "termite mounds" just by watching the orangutans!
 Other enrichment for the siamangs and their friends include fresh browse, frozen “juice-sicles,” frozen fruit, and scattered foods like raisins that they can forage for throughout the day.

-Siamangs are very smart, and our keepers have trained them to offer different behaviors that make taking care of them much easier.
-They can present their hands, feet, or mouth, which allows keepers and veterinarians to give them checkups without using anesthesia.
-They are also trained to go into a crate or get onto a scale to be weighed.
+Siamangs are very smart, and our wildlife care specialists have taught them various behaviors that make caring for them easier.
+The siamangs can present their hands, feet, or mouth, which allows wildlife care specialists and veterinarians to give them checkups without using anesthesia.
+They are also taught to go into and out of transfer areas and carriers, and to get onto a scale to be weighed.
 Because they live with the orangutans, this is also helpful in making sure they are getting the right amount of food (Unkie seems to enjoy stealing the orangutans' food!).

 Be sure to watch Unkie, Eloise, Selamat, and their orangutan friends daily on Ape Cam.

-Siamangs, like all gibbon species, are listed as endangered.
+Siamangs, like all gibbons, are Endangered.
 The main reason for this status is loss of habitat due to logging and agriculture.
-Additionally, many adults are killed so their young can be sold into the illegal pet trade, even though siamangs are a protected species.
-San Diego Zoo Global supports the conservation initiative of Association of Zoos and Aquariums’ Ape Taxon Advisory Group.
+Additionally, many adults are killed, so their young can be sold into the illegal pet trade, even though siamangs are protected by law.
+San Diego Zoo Wildlife Alliance supports the conservation initiative of Association of Zoos and Aquariums’ Ape Taxon Advisory Group.

 One of the best ways to protect habitat for siamangs is by recycling here at home.
-Products like glass and aluminum are made from elements in the rain forest soil, and by recycling cans and bottles, we don’t need to dig as much in these threatened areas.
-Reducing paper use will also help, since many of the paper products we buy here in the U.S. come from trees cut down in Indonesia.
+Products like glass and aluminum are made from elements in the rainforest soil, and by recycling cans and bottles, we don’t need to dig as much in these threatened areas.
+Reducing paper use will also help, since many of the paper products we buy in the US come from trees cut down in Indonesia.